 The Bridge Vegetation Control Program is also part of Municipal Maintenance.
-The focus of the program is ensuring that County bridges, culverts and guardrails are mechanically maintained to control undesirable vegetation such as weeds, grass and even some trees.
+This program ensures that County bridges, culverts and guardrails are mechanically maintained to control undesirable vegetation such as weeds, grass and trees.
 This program reduces the spread of weeds through our waterways, improves sight-lines, reduces snow drift in the wintertime, and reduces the risk of fire by removing fuel from around wooden structures.
 Some sites are visited two and even three times throughout the growing season.

 Additionally, Municipal Maintenance oversees the contract mowing of County owned Open Spaces, over 286 acres.
-The frequency of mowing depends upon the location and usage of the area; mowing could occur once a week, once every two weeks, monthly or twice a year.
-Some boulevards and ditches are the responsibility of the adjacent landowner; for further information on mowing in the County and who is responsible, click HERE.
+Some boulevards and ditches are the responsibility of the adjacent landowner; for further information on mowing in the County and who is responsible, click .

 How We Can Help

 Agricultural Services is available to work with residents to prevent and resolve weed management issues.
 We can assist by identifying plant species and presenting solutions based on resident and County experience, along with research results using various weed control methods.

 CONTACT US IF YOU:

 - are interested in participating in any of our weed management programs

 - have concerns about weeds on a property